TasneemZh/Local-Serverless-with-DynamoDB/README.md

 Determining the _test_ path is optional, but in neither way, the test function would be created side to side with the user mocha function.

 Running this kind is done by running the test function which would have the same name as the user function but is better changed to another name to avoid confusion.
-(Check the project _mochaFunctions_ folder and _test_ folder).
+(Check the project _mochaFunctions_ folder and _test_ folder)

 ### Second Part